cloudflare/cloudflare-docs/content/waf/get-started.md

 Users on the Free plan only have access to Security Events.
 {{</Aside>}}

-After setting up your WAF configuration, review how incoming traffic is being affected by your current settings using the Security Analytics and Security Events dashboards.
+After setting up your WAF configuration, review how incoming traffic is being affected by your current settings using the following dashboards:

-Use [Security Analytics](/waf/analytics/security-analytics/) to explore all traffic, including traffic not affected by WAF mitigation measures.
-Since all data provided by WAF detections is available in this dashboard, you can use it to:
+- Use [Security Analytics](/waf/analytics/security-analytics/) to explore all traffic, including traffic not affected by WAF mitigation measures.
+All data provided by [traffic detections](/waf/about/#available-traffic-detections) is available in this dashboard.
-- Adjust your current configuration — for example, update thresholds in expressions that use WAF attack score and bot score.
-- Review traffic that you would like to mitigate and create a new custom rule from applied fields.
-- Review the request rate for traffic matching the selected filters and time period to [find an appropriate rate limit](/waf/rate-limiting-rules/find-rate-limit/), creating a rate limiting rule based on your findings.

-Use [Security Events](/waf/analytics/security-events/) to get more information about requests that are being mitigated by Cloudflare security products.
-This dashboard shows top events by source and the activity log, with requests handled by the WAF during the selected time period.
-You can also create custom rules based on selected filters.
+- Use [Security Events](/waf/analytics/security-events/) to get more information about requests that are being mitigated by Cloudflare security products.

 Enterprise customers can also obtain data about HTTP requests and security events using [Cloudflare Logs](/logs/).